 Ash Is Purest White

-Ash Is Purest White was the one film that clearly stood out for me and one of my favourite movies of the year so far along with La enfermedad del domingo (Sunday’s Illness), which I saw a few months back.
+Ash Is Purest White was one of the films that clearly stood out for me and one of my favourite movies of the year so far along with La enfermedad del domingo (Sunday’s Illness), which I saw a few months back.
 Directed by Jia Zhang-ke, Ash Is Purest White is a winding tale of love, disillusionment and survival that can also be identified as a portrayal of the evolution of contemporary China, a theme often occurred in the director’s films.
-Liao Fan as Guo Bin and especially Zhao Tao (the director’s longtime repertory player) is riveting in her role.
+Zhao Tao (the director’s longtime repertory player) is riveting in her role.
 She plays Qiao, the girlfriend of Guo Bin (Liao Fan), a young and good-looking jianghu.
 The two characters transmit such a strong connection and deep understanding of each other that surpasses words.
 And when Qiao is betrayed by Guo Bin, she shows resilience and remains unflinching in her pursuit of him.
 I am not sure if he shares her feelings in totality, but I think that, beyond that culture of masculinity, he does.
 And it’s incredibly thought-provoking how their love story feels timeless rather than ephemeral.
 It makes you wonder about life itself.

 “Roma” | Netflix

 The winner of the Golden Lion in Venice this year, Roma is Alfonso Cuarón’s first film since Gravity (2013).
 A visually groundbreaking spectacle shot by Cuarón himself in pellucid black-and-white, the film is an autobiographically inspired, richly personal story, gentle and stoic at the same time, set in the Mexico City of the 1970s; a portrayal of domestic strife and social hierarchy amidst political turmoil.
 It is clear that every shot, every scene, every character was carefull composed.